prx0/prx0/README.md

 Hello there! 👋

-I'am a software engineer and an open source enjoyer who likes Rust.
+I am a software engineer and an open source enjoyer who likes Rust.